philcryer/fak3r.com/content/post/2020-08-23-randomize-your-twitter-avatar.md

 ## What's next?

 So when I started this I wanted it to just randomize my avatar for some variety and for fun, but what else could we do?
 Obviously it could be more active, for example, your hockey team wins, maybe it puts up an icon of your team (much like the [Cub's W flag](https://en.wikipedia.org/wiki/Cubs_Win_Flag)).
-Maybe it shows an umbrella if it's raining, mabye something related to the news of the day.
-I've also thought of having it change your displayed name in Twitter, again, responding to some action in the "real world" that changes something on your account.
+Maybe it shows an umbrella if it's raining, maybe something related to the news of the day.
+Maybe you're a different Pokemon everyday.
+I've also thought of having it change the displayed name in Twitter, again, responding to some action in the "real world" that changes something on your account.
 Think of something cooler to do than just this and please fork, make a PR, or share your thoughts.
 Thanks!